 If you are looking for help paying your credit card debt, or maybe you are trying to pay off a purchase, then a balance transfer credit card might be all you need.

 Canadian credit cards have exuberant interest rates of 22% for Cash advances and 19% for purchases made.
-If you carry your credit card balances forward to the next billing cycle, you’ll end up paying a ton in interest fees.
+If you carry your credit card balances forward to the next billing cycle, you’ll end up paying a ton of interest fees.
 That’s where these Balance Transfer Credit Cards pitch in.
-These credit cards have low-interest rates and you’ll end up saving money by not paying interest.
+These credit cards have low interest rates and you’ll end up saving money by not paying interest.
 Instead, you can concentrate on paying off your credit card payments and making it $0.

 Not only will it help you consolidate your debts, but will also help you save money while charging you the lowest possible interest rates.